 Too much suspense, one may say.
 The two-hour pilot season on Netflix is split into three 40-minute episodes, which only serve to highlight its flawed pacing.
 That said, just three episodes for the start of a gripping series?
 That seems like a pretty good trade-off to me.

 Brilliant characterisation makes every bit of patience worthwhile.
 Emotional investment comes naturally, courtesy of nuanced back stories and acting.
-The collaboration between director Alex Garcia Lopez (Misfits, Utopia) and writer John Harrison (Book of Blood) helps, each having made their respective mark in science fiction and horror.
+The collaboration between director Alex Garcia Lopez (Misfits, Utopia) and writer John Harrison (Book of Blood) is a big part of the reason, each having made their respective mark in science fiction and horror.

 Visually, there is much to savour as well.
 Echoing Blade Runner, the street aesthetics characterise the broken new world with such distinct personality, which the antagonists only wished they had.
 But even if the conspirators are birthed from obvious tropes, the cast keeps them interesting enough.
 Besides, there is nothing quite like conspiratorial whispers of kill orders to set the heart racing.